sadhubby/CSINTSY-MCO/MCO2/app/README.md

 This will loop over until the user types `done.`

 Afterwards, should the program find an illness given the symptoms the user has input in the database, the program will return a diagnosis, medication for treatment, and an action for prevention.

+## Attention

+This project is for educational purposes only and is made as a submission to the course CSINTSY.
+The use of this program can not and must not replace accurate results from a doctor.
+The diagnoses produced by the system is only indicative of a person's health.
+Should you as the user feel any of the symptoms, please consult a doctor immediately.